haskell-to-elm/servant-to-elm-example/README.md

 ### Adding new types

 1. Define the type, derive necessary instances.
-Specify Elm module name for that type (which better keep the same)
+Specify Elm module name for that type (which better keep the same; but you can also store several types in one module, see `Examples` type and corresponding generated module)
 1. Add the type to `Codegen.hs` - `<> jsonDefinitions @YourNewType`
 1. Use your type in `Server.hs` or wherever it's intended to
 1. Run code-generation again